JakeTrock/CleanConnect/README.md

 * pre-cache qrcode urls
 * inventory system
 * wireframe floorplans with color status
-* take email system out of beta https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html
+* switch to DigitalOcean for production, remove "url" element from email returns, remove "temp" and temp=p;

 ### Bizdev
 * Ask about payment system(how much each tag tier should cost)